 コンテンツにスキップ

-New style group "MWnos" to hold triumphant return concert
+New style group "MWnos" to hold triumphant return performance

 ニュースタイルグループ「MWnoズ(モウィノーズ)」の凱旋公演が決定

-The award-winning performance by MWnos, the group that won the Grand Prize in the Drama Competition at the Kanagawa Short Play Awards 2022, will be held at the Kanagawa Youth Center Studio HIKARI from December 14th to 17th, 2023.
-This time, we interviewed the three writers and directors of the play to find out what to look forward to.
+The group MWnos, winner of the Kanagawa Short Play Award 2022 Drama Competition Grand Prize, will be holding a commemorative performance at Kanagawa Prefectural Youth Center Studio HIKARI from December 14th to 17th, 2023.
+We spoke to the three writers and directors to find out what the highlights of the show are.

 Two dance companies come together